 The secret to every victory is a game plan.
 Mark your calendars for Sunday, Feb.
 12, because many restaurateurs are already anticipating a very successful yet chaotic day for business.
 On the days leading up to the championship football game, your restaurant needs a strategy to confirm everything will run smoothly.
-Here are some essential tips to prepare your restaurant and staff for the influx of take-out and delivery orders surrounding the big game.
+Here is some super advice to prepare your restaurant and staff for the influx of take-out and delivery orders for the big game sales rush.

 Pre-game: spread the word ahead of time

 Social media is a valuable communication tool for early customer engagement.
 A week before the game, post content of any specials and encourage people to place an order “while supplies last.”
 Be sure to include your phone number or website link for easy access to the ordering process.
 A deadline will eliminate the chance of receiving too many requests and exhausting resources on a busy take-out and delivery day for most restaurants.

 It is crucial to post any changes to business hours to alert customers ahead of time.
 Modifying business hours to accommodate the incoming demand before the game will leave more time for food preparation.

 Restaurant social media accounts can also encourage gameday sales with a giveaway announcement.
 One idea is using the famous football square.
 A spot on the board can be claimed with each take-out purchase, and at the end of each quarter, if their numbers match the score, they win!

 Score with other businesses in the community

 A partnership with non-competitive local businesses can be an interactive way to promote sales.
 One possible opportunity is to allow customers to buy food items from multiple merchants.
 With one food purchase, customers can show their receipt to another merchant and receive an additional item as part of their order.

 Avoid overtime: maximize efficiency and keep it simple